Genus Species: Lithobates catesbianus

 Interesting Fact: If you are eating frog legs in a restaurant, you are probably eating a Bullfrog.

 American Bullfrogs mate from about April to July.
 The males will wrestle each other to establish territories, so the smaller frogs end up on the fringes hoping to grab a passing female.
-The female Bullfrogs can lay 20,000 eggs or more that float in large sheets on the surface and hatch into tadpoles in 4 – 5 days.
+The female Bullfrogs can lay 20,000 eggs or more which hatch into tadpoles in 4 - 5 days.
 The tadpoles will take a year or more to develop into adult frogs.
 These frogs are voracious eaters and continue to grow throughout their lives.
 Bullfrogs can live for 6 years or more if they can avoid being eaten by something or someone.

 They belong to the Ranidae family of New Frogs (Neobatrachia).
 They were first discovered in colonial America by Mark Catesby who sent a sample to Carl von Linné in Sweden.
 Linné named the New World frog Rana catesbiana for Mr. Catesby.
 The bullfrog has been recently renamed Lithobates catesbianus.